-Naturally we want to have “Stereo” sound.
-A “Sample Rate” of 44100 hz is fine.
+Naturally, we want to have a “Stereo” sound.
+A “Sample Rate” of 44100 Hz is fine.
 For our bit-rate however, we may want to increase it to 192 kbp/s if our internet connection can support it.

 Again, check your “Total Bandwidth” is under what your internet connection is capable of uploading.